iamayuu/dev-portfolio-website/README.md

 - Dark and light theme with persistent user preference
 - Responsive layout, optimized for mobile and desktop
 - Smooth scroll animations via AOS
 - Project filtering and masonry layout via Isotope
+- Skills section with gradient progress bar with animations on reload
 - Certificate previews with GLightbox
 - Testimonials carousel using Swiper
 - Animated counters with PureCounter
-- Contact form with client side validation helper
+- Contact form with client side validation
 - Dedicated project case study pages

 ---